 Man jailed for domestic battery

-Compiled from Nye County Sheriff’s Office incident reports by reporter Michelle Hermann.
-Contact her at email@example.com.
+Compiled from Nye County Sheriff’s arrest reports and written by freelance reporter Michelle Hermann.
+Contact her at email@example.com